WPDevelopers/embedpress/readme.txt

 == Description ==

+= EmbedPress – Embed Google Docs, YouTube, Maps, Vimeo, Wistia Videos & Upload PDF, PPT etc. Elementor, Block Editor & Classic Editor Supported =

 [EmbedPress](https://embedpress.com/) lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.
-Classic Editor, Gutenberg & Elementor all supported.
+Classic Editor, Gutenberg (Block Editor) & Elementor all supported.

 https://www.youtube.com/watch?v=fvYKLkEnJbI

-🔥RICH MEDIA EMBEDS FROM MORE THAN 100 SITES
+### 🔥RICH MEDIA EMBEDS FROM MORE THAN 100 SITES

 With EmbedPress, all you need is the URL.
 Find the URL for your video, image, audio file or map and simply cut-and-paste the URL into a WordPress post.
 EmbedPress automatically understands the URL and embeds your content.
 You can embed media from over 100 sites.

-🌟Most Popular Sites People Are Embedding with EmbedPress:
+### 🌟Most Popular Sites People Are Embedding with EmbedPress:

 -   Google: You can embed Google Maps, Docs, Forms, Sheets and more.